-Its competitor optic, the Sony 20mm, shoots in same aperture and similar focal length range but I found that the Sigma offers more value when it comes to durability and image quality.
+Its direct competitor, the Sony 20mm, shoots in same aperture and similar focal length range.
+I found that the Sigma offered better value when it came to durability and image quality.

-While the Sony 20mm is a little smaller, the Sigma 20m is also quite small and has a very compact profile making it suitable for travelling with or using on a regular basis.
+While the Sony 20mm is a little smaller, the Sigma 20m is also small and features a compact profile.
+This makes it great for traveling with or using on a daily basis for general photography.

-Overall, I’d recommend checking out the Sigma 19mm if you’re looking for a nifty little portrait/mid-range lens that makes a great addition to any Sony mirrorless users camera bag.
+Overall, I’d recommend checking out the Sigma 19mm if you’re looking for a nifty little portrait/mid-range lens.

 Sony 50mm (f/1.8)